How to Use In-App-Purchases to Gain More App Visibility

 A relatively new ASO tactique that most marketers don’t use for their text optimization — in-app purchases ASO.
 Follow this guide to dramatically grow your app visibility.
-Oliver Hoss, who’s sharing his best practices in the ares, is presenting his new book “App Store Optimization – A Step-by-Step to Boosting Your App’s Organic Downloads”.
+Oliver Hoss, who’s sharing his best practices in the area, is presenting his new book “App Store Optimization – A Step-by-Step Guide to Boosting Your App’s Organic Downloads”.

 To bring your app into search results, you have to place relevant keywords into the metadata elements of your product page that are indexed by the App Store algorithm.
 Most marketers know three of them: app title, subtitle, and keyword field which is invisible for users.

 But there is another indexed element that is often overlooked: in-app purchases (short: IAPs).
 Every IAP (except consumable items) can appear in search results if set up correctly.

 IAPs are not indexed by default.
 To make them searchable for the App Store algorithm, you must promote them.
 The term “promote” is somewhat misleading as it does not refer to marketing action in this context.
 Instead, it is a technical process that consists of these steps outlined in the App Store Connect Help:

 - Click on “My Apps” and select your app.

 - Click “Features” and then “App Store Promotions” in the left navigation column.

 - Check the IAPs you want to promote and click “Save”.